kineticstoolkit/kineticstoolkit_extensions/README.md

 # kineticstoolkit_extensions

-Additional modules and development of new features for Kinetics Toolkit
+Additional modules and development of new features for [Kinetics Toolkit](https://kineticstoolkit.uqam.ca)

 This package provides modules that are not included straight into kineticstoolkit because either:

-1. Their use case is specific to one research area of human movement biomechanics (e.g., pushrimkinetics)
+1. Their use case is specific to one research area of human movement biomechanics (e.g., pushrimkinetics).
-2. They refer to unused or older hardware (e.g., n3d)
+2. They refer to specific or older hardware (e.g., n3d).
-3. They are in active development and their API is not stable enough to be distributed in their final form
+3. They are in active development and their API is not stable enough to be distributed in their final form.
-4. They are not neutral - for example, they may relate to assumptions on the human body, such as anthropometric tables or local coordinate systems based on bony landmarks.
+4. They are not neutral - for example, they may relate to evolving assumptions on the human body, such as anthropometric tables or local coordinate system definitions based on bony landmarks.

 ## Current list of extensions